alimert-demirel/Data_Science_Project_2026/README.md

 **Course:** DSA 210 Introduction to Data Science (Spring 2025-2026)

 ## Project Overview
 This project investigates whether major geopolitical conflicts significantly impact the short-term returns of the S&P 500.
-By aligning historical conflict events (gathered from verified sources like Reuters and ACLED) with daily market data from FRED, this analysis utilizes Exploratory Data Analysis (EDA) and statistical hypothesis testing to identify patterns in market volatility.
+By aligning historical conflict events (gathered from verified sources like Reuters and ACLED) with daily market data from FRED, this analysis utilizes Exploratory Data Analysis (EDA), ML Clustering Categorization and statistical hypothesis testing to identify patterns in market volatility.

 ## Data Collection & Preprocessing
 - **Sources:** S&P 500 and VIX daily data were pulled directly from the FRED API.
 Conflict events were manually compiled into `events.csv` from verified news sources.